SAMM — SecuryTik Active Mikrotik

 (the -v wipes the postgres volume and the Fernet key — back them up first if you've added data).

 Same SAMM, no Linux box needed.
-If your MikroTik device supports the container package and has a USB drive or microSD attached, you can run the whole stack directly on the router.
-The image ships multi-arch (linux/amd64 + linux/arm64), so devices like RB5009, hAP ax², CCR2004/2116/2216 pull the right variant transparently.
+If your MikroTik device supports the container package and has a USB drive or microSD attached, you can run the whole stack directly on the router — with the same docker-compose.yml used everywhere else.
+RouterOS 7.23+ pulls the right CPU architecture from the multi-arch image tags automatically, so there is nothing router-specific to download.

 1. Prepare the router

 Install the container package (from extra_packages.zip on mikrotik.com/download — upload the matching container-*.npk via Files, then reboot).
-Then enable container mode (one-time, requires a reboot):
+Then enable container mode (one-time — it activates only after a hard power cycle, not a soft reboot):

 Insert a USB drive or microSD (≥ 8 GB recommended — Postgres + image layers add up).
 On the router: